lorefnon/ts-sql-codegen/README.md

 For advanced use-cases (eg. custom templates, pre/post processing of generated code and custom logic for table/column/field mapping) it is recommended to extend the Generator class in project.
 We intend to keep the customization options that the constructor accepts focussed on primary common use-cases.

+## Suggested workflow

+This utility is expected to be used in a database-first workflow, where the developers first plan and implement the database level changes, and then adapt their code for the updated schema.

+1. Use a database migration system for versioned database schema evolution.
+You are free to choose a migration utility that you like (eg. dbmate, liquibase, flyway etc.) - if you are starting out we recommend dbmate, a simple and easy to use solution.
+2. Integrate the following steps into your build lifecycle
+    1. Use migration utility to update database schema eg. `dbmate up`
+    1. Dump yaml representation of schema through tbls eg. `tbls out postgres://localhost:5432/mydb -t yaml -o schema.yaml`
+    1. Generate code using ts-sql-codegen eg. `ts-sql-codegen --schema ./schema.yaml # additional options`

 ## Recipies